 Pupil appointments (medical, dental, etc.) and family vacations should be scheduled when school is not in session.
 Should this be unavoidable please call the attendance line with the above information as soon as possible.

 Homework requests for 2 day absences should be submitted directly to the teacher(s) by 10:00 a.m. on the day it will be picked up.
 Teachers will determine appropriate due dates for these assignments, and will offer students an opportunity to seek extra help before and after school when they return.
 The homework may be picked up from the Main Office between 3:15 and 4:30 p.m.
+Please note: Parents should call the Main Office to see if any paperwork has been brought down for pick up as many teachers will send assignments to students through their IPad.

 For a week or more absence: a request must be submitted at least a week before the homework is needed.
 Parents should be aware that not all schoolwork may be made up independently; students may need to meet with teachers before or after school for additional “catch-up,” to take missed tests/quizzes, or to do project work.